-Nyepi is a Balinese holy day, a time for spiritual reflection, purification, and forgiveness.
-It is a sacred time of personal inquiry and renewed commitment to the balance between the forces of darkness and light.
-It is a time of deep dedication to spirit, family and community.
-This is a day to go inward.
-It is a time of harmony: a day to pause and consider and recommit to cultivation of a personal spiritual practice that goes beneath form to a personal mind and heart in tune with deepest value.
+Nyepi is a Balinese holy day, a time for spiritual reflection, purification, forgiveness and renewal.
+It is a sacred time of personal and community inquiry: a day to go inward.
+It is a time for all to pause and contemplate and recommit to personal and collective spiritual practices that go beneath form to individual minds and hearts in tune with deepest value.

-The Buddha’s second kind of wisdom arises from personal reflection on what we have received.
-We look kindly and intimately to see: how does this apply for me, here, now, with this?
-It is a very intimate investigation: what is there for me to know in this moment, this experience?
-This is the inquiry that the Buddha offered in his final teaching when he famously instructed that we each “… be islands unto yourselves, refuges unto yourselves, seeking no external refuge.”
-We could mistakenly think that he was directing us to simply invent or pick and choose our own teaching, but he was inviting, rather, an ongoing and patient and diligent and deep personal reflection and inquiry: “… (using all of) the Dhamma as your island, the Dhamma as your refuge, seeking no other refuge.”
-What of the Dhamma applies for me with this that is arising?
+The Buddha would approve.
+In his final teaching, he famously invited his followers to “… be islands unto yourselves, refuges unto yourselves, seeking no external refuge.”
+I could, of course, mistakenly think that, in this, he was directing me to simply invent or pick and choose whatever was familiar and comfortable.
+Like my Nyepi day, however, he was inviting me, rather, into an ongoing and patient and intimate personal reflection and inquiry: what of the Dhamma applies for me with this that is arising in this moment?
 Where is dukkha, suffering?
 It’s cause?
 It’s end?
 How does this work?
 What is needed?
+Here?
+Now?
 What is wholesome?

 Keeping Quiet